Charles Burke Elbrick: 1969 kidnapping in Brazil

 A year later, while stationed in Brazil, Elbrick was kidnapped from a road-block on September 4, 1969, and held for 78 hours by the 8th October Revolutionary Movement (MR-8) in Rio de Janeiro.
-The ambassador's driver was released unharmed with a note demanding the release of 15 unnamed political prisoners and the publication of a three-page manifesto from the 8th October Revolutionary Movement.
+His driver was released unharmed with a note demanding the release of 15 unnamed political prisoners and the publication of a three-page manifesto from the 8th October Revolutionary Movement.
 If the demands were not met within 48 hours, MR-8 threatened to carry out 'revolutionary justice', by executing Elbrick.
-The ambassador was released in exchange for the government's release of fifteen political prisoners.
+He was released in exchange for the government's release of fifteen political prisoners.
 The kidnapping occurred as a means to bring media attention to the repression, imprisonment and torture of Brazilian citizens by the Brazilian military regime.
-Ambassador Elbrick remarked, "Being an ambassador is not always a bed of roses."
+Elbrick remarked, "Being an ambassador is not always a bed of roses."

-In 1969, Ambassador Elbrick was honored by the President of the United States with the rank of Career Ambassador, the highest in the Foreign Service, in recognition of especially distinguished service over a sustained period.
+In 1969, Elbrick was honored by President Richard Nixon with the rank of Career Ambassador, the highest in the Foreign Service, in recognition of especially distinguished service over a sustained period.
 Following his retirement in 1973, Elbrick was awarded the Foreign Service Cup by his fellow Foreign Service officers.
 He resided in Washington, DC, and Gilbertsville, New York.
-Ambassador Elbrick received an honorary doctorate from Hartwick College in Oneonta, New York.
+Elbrick received an honorary doctorate from Hartwick College in Oneonta, New York.